Move Basics: Move 101

 It’s no big secret.
 The best way to maintain long-term health is to exercise regularly.
 Every day if possible.

 Exercise has been shown to improve mood and quality of life, while keeping your body healthy as you age.
 You don’t have to push weights or take an aerobics class either.
 It’s as simple as taking the stairs instead of the lift, doing a few household chores or standing up and walking for a minute after sitting down for half an hour … It all adds up and your body will thank you later.

-When you exercise regularly, you’re significantly less likely to suffer from several chronic diseases.
+Cancer and exercise research have shown when you exercise regularly, you’re significantly less likely to suffer from several chronic diseases.
 Just 30 minutes of exercise every day reduces your risk of:

 - Heart disease and stroke by 35%